Boating at Spinney Mountain State Park

 Boaters must observe all Colorado boating statutes and regulations.
 Regulation brochures are available at the Eleven Mile State Park office.

 ATTENTION ALL FISHERMEN:

 The threat of Aquatic Invasive Species (AIS) is a very real threat that affects everybody.
 AIS species can destroy facilities, ecosystems and recreational equipment alike.
 It is in nobodies interest to allow their introduction into a clean reservoir.
 Recently, Colorado Parks and Wildlife biologists confirmed the presence of two invasive species, New Zealand mud snails (NZMS) and a plant called Eurasian water milfoil (EWM) in Eleven Mile Reservoir.
-Spinney Mountain Reservoir is still "clean" as far as parks and wildlife officials are aware.
+Spinney Mountain Reservoir is still "clean" as far as parks and wildlife officials are aware for these species, but it does now have the same gill lice found at Eleven Mile Reservoir.
 NZMS primarily feed on algae and aquatic plants, and can crowd out other desired fish and invertebrate species.
 EWM is an aggressive aquatic plant that out competes native plants and can form large strands on the surface of the water, which can entangle motors and degrade the quality of recreational boating opportunities.